 In a pot, rosemary should only be watered when the soil has completely dried out.
 This gives your plant plenty of time to get the water it needs without being overwatered.
 It also prevents root rot.

 The scenario is basically the same if your plant is growing outside as well.
 However, outside, rosemary can be watered while the soil is slightly damp.

 Should I Use Spray Fertilizer On Rosemary?

-Whether or not you use fertilizer is really going to depend whether you’re planting inside or outside.
+Whether or not you use fertilizer is really going to depend on whether you’re planting inside or outside.
 Rosemary does do well with a bit of fertilizer, but you shouldn’t overdo it.
-It’s easy to over fertilize your rosemary and kill it due to excess nutrients.
+It’s easy to over-fertilize your rosemary and kill it due to excess nutrients.

 Rosemary that is planted outside generally doesn’t need any extra fertilization.
 The only time you should provide it with fertilizer is if it appears sick.

 Inside, a balanced fertilizer is healthy for your rosemary plant as long as you use it in moderation.

 Rosemary can survive winter, depending on where you live.
 If you live in USDA hardiness zones 7 and under, your rosemary plants will need to be kept inside over winter.
 If you try to leave them outside, they will almost definitely die.

 If you live in hardiness zones 8 and 9, your plants can survive outdoors, but you’ll want to prepare them.
 A good practice to keep is surrounding your rosemary shrub with bricks and layering the roots with an insulating mulch.
 You should also prune back the branches to about 6 inches.

 Each of these practices will help your plant better survive the winter months.
 Read more here.